justinjaywang/portfolio/source/_posts/places.md

 # Places

 Places is a foot selfies blog.
-Each picture is personal snapshot of a given moment in my life—where I am, what I'm doing, and who I'm with.
+Each picture captures a distinct moment in my life—where I am, who I'm with, what the weather was like, and even how I was feeling at the time.

 ###### View [Places](http://places.justinjaywang.com/).